Should I Hire Two Photographers for my Wedding Day?

-A lot of times they reach out to their experienced married friends or a wedding planner for advice which is great, but let’s not forget that every wedding is different.
+A lot of times they reach out to their married friends or a wedding planner for advice which is great, but let’s not forget that every wedding is different.

-A lot of times when couples inquire about the wedding packages they already know how many photographers they will need, sometimes it’s based on their budget or on higher/smaller guest count, but there is much more logistic to the wedding photography than that.
+A lot of times when couples inquire about the wedding packages they already know how many photographers they will need, sometimes it’s based on their budget or on higher/smaller guest count, but there is much more logistics to the wedding photography than that.

 I’m not gonna list pros and cons of having two photographers because the only cons is a little higher cost.
 What I’m gonna do is list you reasons why you might want to hire two photographers and scenarios when having one is just enough.

 Should I hire two photographers for my wedding?

 Brides’ getting ready photos take much longer than the grooms’.
 Even if we are photographing just the last stages of putting on make up and getting hair done, there are still all the pretty little things that brides like to have photographed (like dress, shoes, jewelry, etc), candid moments while getting ready, toasting, or photos in bathrobes…… What about the groom?
 He is not having any less fun time than girls.
 Fixing every piece of their hair in front of the mirror for 20 min, Ironing shirts… by the way this might be the only proof of them ever doing it!
 Trying to figure out with his closest 5 friends how to tie a bowtie using youtube and failing tremendously.
 If you are not into all the silly stuff you would definitely enjoy the JCrew style photos while putting on the suit and cufflinks.

 – Bride and Groom can get ready at two different locations, I have had the bride and grooms get ready in two different cities which definitely required a second photographer.

 – Groomsmen can get ready at the same time as Bridesmaids instead of guys waiting their turn to get ready so they can be photographed

 – Time reserved for getting ready photos is closer to hour and a half instead of two and half so the one photographer get cover both locations.